 3. Stay longer if the weather allows

-There is no recommended timeframe for catching a glimpse of the northern lights, but the more time you have in Iceland, the higher the chance of seeing them.
+There is no recommended timeframe for catching a glimpse of the northern lights, but the more time you have to spend in Iceland, the more likely you are to see them.

 4. A ‘buddy system’ might help

 The more eyes are on the sky, the higher the chance is that someone is going to catch the lights when they are out.
 Countryside hotels often have a call service, where the reception will call your room phone if the northern lights show up during the night.
 If this is not offered, you can team up with other hotel guests or friends to take turns going outside and frequently check if there is any activity.
 The longer someone stays up looking through the night, the better.

 5. Go further north if you are a VERY snow-experienced driver